josmar-crwdstffng/angular/aio/content/guide/binding-syntax.md

 In Angular, the only role of HTML attributes is to initialize element and directive state.

-When you write a data binding, you're dealing exclusively with the DOM properties and events of the target object.
+When you write a data binding, you are dealing exclusively with the DOM properties and events of the target object.

 #### Example 1: an `<input>`